 COVID-19 updates for participants and families

-Avenue is a Co-Working Space where people of all abilities are supported to work, socialise and develop their individual skills, regardless of their support needs.
+Avenue is a day program where people of all abilities are supported to do work tasks, socialise and develop their individual skills, regardless of their support needs.

 Avenue is not your typical day program for people with disability.
-At the heart of Avenue Co-Working Spaces are work teams, which empower people with disability to engage in meaningful and supported work through the sharing economy, micro-enterprises and entrepreneurship.
+At the heart of Avenue Work are work teams within Co-Working Spaces, which empower people with disability to engage in meaningful and supported work tasks.

 Coming to a workplace each day is not just about coming to work; it is about connection to community and building social relationships.